micbelgique/Ada/README.md

 # Step 1

-The first step to deploy the bot is to import the 2 different Luis in your Luis account.
+The first step to deploy the bot is to import the 2 different Luis in your Luis account (they are in the folder Luis).

 [![](/doc/assets/ImportLuis.PNG)]()